dsuriyaraj/CICS516WebProgramming/README.md

 # CICS516WebProgramming
-This is the handson assignment project set for the web programming course
+This is the handson assignment set for the web programming course